taljindergill78/retail-forecasting/README.md

 | **Docker** | ✅ | `Dockerfile` for SageMaker (Python 3.11, `WORKDIR /opt/ml/code`, `ENTRYPOINT ["python"]`) |
 | **Phase B (SageMaker)** | In progress | Steps 1–6 done (IAM, VPC, S3, MLflow on EC2, image in ECR, scripts adapted for env-based paths).
 Step 7 (run SageMaker jobs one by one, then chain) is next. |

-Nothing in this table is overstated: if a feature is listed as implemented, it exists and is used in the current pipeline or infrastructure.

 ---

 ## Project Structure